Jake Jiyu Gage, Roshi

 Annie Purna Pirruccello, Roshi

 In 1997, Annie became Nicolee Roshi’s student and received Shiho (Dharma Transmission) from her in 2009.
-Koan is her favorite means of working with Zen students, but Annie enjoys ancient Buddhist awareness practices, such as the foundations of mindfulness, as well as newer Zen modalities, including Nicolee Roshi’s Practice of Immediacy in the Arts® (PIA).
+Koan is her favorite means of working with Zen students, but Annie enjoys traditional Buddhist awareness practices, such as the foundations of mindfulness, as well as newer Zen modalities, including Nicolee Roshi’s Practice of Immediacy in the Arts® (PIA).
 In addition to teaching at the Vista Zen Center, Annie is Professor of Philosophy at the University of San Diego, where her teaching and research concentrate on comparative philosophy.
 Currently, her interests in Chinese philosophy (especially Confucianism and Chan Buddhism) occupy much of her time, and she makes periodic trips to China to learn more about them.